 Since the advent of nanomaterials and nanotechnology, CNMs have become a hot research area because of their light weight, high strength and high conductivity (Jiang et al. 2018a).
-In the past few decades, nanotechnology has developed rapidly
+In the past few decades, nanotechnology has developed rapidly and CNMs have been widely used.
+With the increasing research and application of CNMs, their effects on the environment and their behavior in the environment have been obtained more and more attention (Chen et al. 2018).

-CNMs are composed of carbon elements, and there is at least one dimension in the nanometer scale of new nano-materials, mainly including carbon nanotubes (CNTs), graphene (GRA) and fullerene (C{60}) (Fu et al. 2018).
+CNMs are composed of carbon elements, and there is at least one dimension in the nanometer scale of new nano-materials, mainly including carbon nanotubes (CNTs), graphene (GRA) and fullerene ( $C{60}$ ) (Fu et al. 2018).

-CNTs are cylindrically rolled GRA sheets with fullerene covered ends.
+CNTs are cylindrically rolled GRA sheets with fullerene covered in the ends.
 CNTs include single-walled carbon nanotubes (SWNTs) and multi-walled carbon nanotubes (MWNTs) (Russier et al. 2011b).
 In the last decades, CNTs have become a hot research area because of its unique properties and application prospects in various aspects of nanotechnology.
 Owing to their unique one-dimensional nanostructures, CNTs exhibit attractive electronic and optical properties, which are different from other carbon materials and other types of nanoparticles (Gupta et al. 2018).